-How Splice syncs your work:
+How Splice syncs your work

-You can set Splice to sync in two ways, which you can change in the app’s preferences page:
+You can set Splice to sync in two ways, which you can change in the app’s preferences page.

-1. Sync projects in the Splice folder (default option): After installing, a Splice folder and shortcut will automatically be created.
+1. Sync projects in the Splice folder (default option)

-Save a project into the Splice folder and the app will automatically sync it.
+After installing, a Splice folder and shortcut will automatically be created.
+Any projects saved in the Splice folder (or any of its subdirectories) will sync automatically.
 You can also drag and drop existing projects into your Splice Folder to sync them.

 Some DAW-specific things to know:

-- FL Studio - Every .flp file will be considered a new project in Splice
+- FL Studio - Every .flp file will be considered a new project in Splice.

 - Studio One - Currently in Beta and only supports .song files (not projects yet).